Last updated: January 03, 2014

 § 5-63-204.
 Automated telephone solicitation

-of such goods or services concerning receipt and availability of such goods or services for delivery to the purchaser; or
+Inform the purchaser of the goods or services concerning receipt and availability of the goods or services for delivery to the purchaser; or

 Convey information concerning any delay or pertinent information about the current status of any purchase order previously made; or

 An automated telephone system with a recorded message when the call is made or message given solely in response to a call initiated by the person to which the automatic call or recorded message is directed.

 Any person who violates any provision of this section upon conviction is guilty of a Class B misdemeanor and shall be punished accordingly.

 The Attorney General, a prosecuting attorney, any law enforcement officer, or any telephone company serving an area from which automated telephone calls are made may seek injunctive relief to enforce the provision of this section.

 If a civil action is filed pursuant to this section, the prevailing party is entitled to a reasonable attorney's fee and court costs.